Hungrycoddie/Hungrycoddie/README.md

 - 👋 Hi, I’m @Hungrycoddie
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c++, python, jupyter notebooks, etc
-- 💞️ I’m looking to collaborate on Data science
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me @hungrycodie on tweet

 <!---